Tishman Speyer proposes more than 2.6M square feet of development in Bala Cywnyd

 “We’re very excited to be moving into this phase of the Bala Plaza project,” the company said in a statement.
 “The plan we have unveiled is consistent with our original vision, which was to create a vibrant neighborhood that complements the adjoining communities in Lower Merion and Philadelphia.”

 The plans are not entirely new.
 Lower Merion adopted a new zoning overlay in 2012 that permitted dense, mixed-use development that would also be transit-oriented and pedestrian friendly in an area in Bala Cynwyd that mostly has older office buildings.
 It was envisioned that new development and redevelopment of existing properties would create a vibrant mixed-use community that would attract residents, employers and visitors.
+You may need to hire professionals like architects Melbourne to help design your building or structure.

 Each of the major property owners in Bala Cynwyd including Tishman Speyer, Federal Realty Trust, and Keystone Property Trust that were affected by the overlay submitted at the time mixed-use development plans that were essentially placeholders for when they were ready to move forward with them and hire the best Moving Company to relocate all of the properties.
 While those plans were on the books, they have not been approved.